AntalThomas/Shopping_List/README.md

 ## Extra Plan
 1. Items can then be split up into categories
-2. Different users have different lists and items
+2. Different users have different lists and items :white_check_mark:
+3. User can remove their profile

 ## Struggles
-Starting out instead of trying to just get each feature to work one by one, I tried to get it all working together at once making me waste a lot of my time trouble shooting.
+Starting out instead of trying to just get each feature to work one by one, I tried to get it all working together at once making me waste a lot of my time trouble shooting bugs.

 ## Bugs to Fix
-- If nothing is entered in the input field for adding a list or item it will still add data to the database
+- If nothing is entered in the input field for adding a list or item it will still add data to the database.
+- If you've crossed off an item then reload the page, the item doesn't stay crossed off.

 ## Future Features
-- Items are automatically added into categories and sorted
+- Items are automatically added into categories and displayed by their categories.

 ## Sources Used
 https://coolors.co/